 CWMWDB has identified, targeted and partnered with high-growth, high demand industries and economically vital industries to develop potential OJT and Customized Training strategies.
 CWMWDB will continue to support Health Care, Information Technology, and Advanced Manufacturing & Machining.
 More current sectors include Construction and Related Trades, Retail and Service, and other specific local initiatives for job development in key parts of area-specific sectors (such as agriculture/local foods and Ecotourism in Franklin and Somerset).
 Labor Market Information and industry-specific surveys/studies support this emphasis.
 To ensure that businesses receive services that directly benefit them, CWMWDB taps business partners to help support the demand-driven strategy.
-Specific business and trade associations involvement, economic development information and educational institutions recommendations that are used to drive this demand-driven strategy through joint planning, competency and curriculum development and determine appropriate lengths of training.
+Specific business needs will be determined by individual businesses, business sector-forums, business and trade associations involvement, economic development information and educational institutions recommendations that are used to drive this demand-driven strategy through joint planning, competency and curriculum development and determine appropriate lengths of training.